Winter-r/Key/README.md

 # Plan
 The primary goal of Key is to create a general purpose, OOP (Object Oriented Programming) language, capable of graphics rendering and creating GUI applications.
+A rough idea of how this language will look in the future is shown [here](https://github.com/Winter-r/Key/blob/main/Examples/goal.ky).

 # File Extension
 * *.ky